status-im/whisper-embark-tutorial/README.md

 #### `// TODO: Generate a symmetric key`
 In our chat application, public messages are sent to a channel represented by a shared symmetric key whose "password" is just the channel we'll be using and listening to.
-"Public" messages are messages encrypted using this known symmetric key and topic, since they are not addressed to anyone in particular and are received by anyone that's listening in a specific channel.
+"Public" messages are messages encrypted using this known symmetric key and filtered using topics, since they are not addressed to anyone in particular and are received by anyone that's listening in a specific channel.

 ```
 // Generate a symmetric key